chicio/chicio.github.io/_posts/2019-08-03-html-javascript-to-native-communication-ios.md

 ---
 layout: post
-title: "Web to native (Swift) communication on iOS using WKScriptMessageHandler"
+title: "Web to native code communication on iOS using WKScriptMessageHandler"
-description: "Did you know that is it possible to call Swift code from the JavaScript code of a web page displayed inside a WKWebView?"
+description: "Did you know that is it possible to call Swift/Objective-C code from the JavaScript code of a web page displayed inside a WKWebView?"
-date: 2019-08-08
+date: 2019-08-03
 image: /assets/images/posts/swift-js.jpg
-tags: [swift, ios, apple, mobile application development]
+tags: [swift, objective-c, ios, apple, mobile application development, javascript, web development]
 comments: true
 seo:
  - type: "BlogPosting"